Huanghongru/SGEMM-Implementation-and-Optimization/README.md

 ## Methods
 All the methods are based on the basic multiplication method, whose **time complexity** is O(N<sup>3</sup>).
 So the optimization focused on low level method, such as reduce the accession in global memory and the number of instructions.

 The key idea for CUDA programming is properly assigning work to each threads.
 Then consider the grid size and block size according to specific matrix size.
+The main difficulty is to correctly index each value.

 We use **GFLOPS** to measure the performance of different methods.
 In computing, **floating point operations per second(FLOPS)** is a measure of computer performance.
 It is also commonly used in researches about matrix multiplication on GPU.